Fresh!: Commercial performance

 The album peaked at No. 12 on the UK Albums Chart and No. 27 on the US Billboard Heatseekers chart.
 It was certified Silver (marking sales of 60,000) in the United Kingdom.

 Album artwork

 The album artwork features Gina G covered in chocolate icing, and was shot by famed photographer David LaChapelle.

+Critical reception

+The Baltimore Sun concluded: "As much as 'Ooh aah ...
+Just a Little Bit' or the title tune might seem to replay formulas the Stock/Aitken/Waterman team devised for Rick Astley and Bananarama, the fact is, they sound fresher in Gina G's hands than they did originally."